Updated 27 November 2009

 This is an excellent book; it covers all kinds of topics including how to use your scope, what to look for (based on the seasons).
 Highly recommended.

 If you live where there is a lot of light pollution the Moon may be your most visible astronomical target.
-This excellent book will help you see all kinds of fascinating features on the Moon:
+This excellent book will help you locate and identify all kinds of fascinating features on the Moon:

 This book is around $15 plus shipping.
 The book covers what you can see on the Moon on a night by night basis and also talks about basic lunar photography should you want to try that.
 Below are a few images from the book (I can't show anything too detailed as it is a copyrighted work):